esentri/domainlifecycles/readme_persistence.md

 </project>
 ```

-Watch out: NitroX DLC requires the use of optimistic locking.
+Watch out: DLC requires the use of optimistic locking.
 To use the optimistic locking feature in an appropriate way, define:
  `<recordVersionFields>CONCURRENCY_VERSION</recordVersionFields>`!

-The maven example can found [here](https://bitbucket.org/esentri/nitrox-dlc-demoapp/src/master/).

 <a name="gradle-setup"></a>
 ##### Gradle